-There are some 7 km of walking paths on the islands – some are loops, some require retracing steps, for a total of 6 km (3½ miles).
+There are 7 km of walking paths on the islands – some are loops, some require retracing steps.
 All are easy and offer spectacular views of the Ottawa River and quiet backwaters.
 They are designed for casual walking and everyone is asked to respect others who come to enjoy nature.
 Walk slowly and quietly in order to better observe wildlife.
+Bill Holland Trail is closed to bicycles; a rack is provided at the trailhead.
+Distances and times are for a one-way walk, unless noted otherwise.

 This is the longest trail on Petrie, named for a local naturalist who did research here.
 It follows the gravel road beside the picnic area and passes the wildflower garden and continues along an old causeway, explaining the presence of rocks, which do not occur naturally anywhere on the island complex.
 Featured here are excellent views of the wetlands, quiet beaches lining the Ottawa River, evidence of beaver activity, and turtle nesting areas.
 Sections of the Beach Loop (off the Bill Holland Trail) and this main trail may be flooded in spring.
 Please exercise care in sandy areas, as they are prime real estate for turtle nests.
 The Beaver Loop’s eastern bend (see trail details below) goes through a rare stand of Hackberry trees.